zgjimzhubajj/Student-Assistant/README.md

 How to do testings:
 -------------------
-Using gitbash in the path of the repository use those commands in this order:
+Using gitbash in the path of the repository use those commands in this order and do not forget to use the database in the repository before running the tests:
 1. <make venv> to create venv
 2. <. .venv/Scripts/activate> to activate venv
 3. <make install-requirements> to install the needed requirements for testings